oknoorap/jurassic/README.md

 ### Run Server

-Type this command in your current directory, with your favourite terminal.
+Type this command in your current directory, from your favourite terminal.

-`deno --allow-read --allow-net --allow-env https://deno.land/x/jurassic/server.ts` (WIP will updated URL later) .
+`deno --allow-read --allow-net --allow-env https://deno.land/x/jurassic/server.ts`

 If you see log below, then your server is running successfuly.